satyamJha002/Job-application-form/README.md

 # Job-application-form

-I have use HTML and CSS.
+I have used HTML and CSS.
+Link of the live project: https://satyamjha002.github.io/Job-application-form/